 How to Choose Kayak Lights: A Guide For Buyers

-Before we cover what we think are the best lights for kayaks, we’ll first take a look at some of the different types of lights and their features in our buying guide.
+Before we cover what we think are the best lights for kayaks, we’ll first take a look at some of the features and questions you’ll need to consider before purchasing yours.
+We’ll look at the different types of lights, how they mount and their unique features in our buying guide.

 Types of Lights

-When it comes to lights that are suitable for kayaks, there are two kinds: Handheld and Deck mounted.
-Each have their pros and their cons which we’ll take a look at now.
+When it comes to lights that are suitable for kayaks, there are two main kinds: Handheld and deck mounted.
+Each have their own pros and their cons which we’ll take a look at now.

 Handheld Kayak Lights